Trim/PocketBrain/video_idea.md

 sinlabsemester-2013/think-core

 # Show me !
-* capture application with Game of Thrones and explication
+* capture application with Game of Thrones and explanations
 * capture of PocketBrain and UI explanations : TRAIN
 * capture of PocketBrain and UI explanations : TRY

-## Which are key piece ?
+## Which are key pieces ?
 # Emocap headset
   * closed software (so encrypted communication)
 # Emokit open-source project